Upper Elementary English in Fujieda

 "I'm the mother of a 2nd-year junior high school boy who attends Starfish.
 He had been learning from Richard-sensei even before the classroom opened...
 When he was in elementary school, he learned while taking walks and playing, and it felt more like he naturally learned rather than trying to memorize.
 Now that he's in junior high school...
 Starfish English has become the place that gave him the confidence to say he likes English." — Parent of a Junior High Student (Google Maps review)

 I design lessons to build confidence gradually—there's no testing or grading.
+Progress shows up as what your child can now do in English, and we celebrate that together.
 Your child will leave feeling challenged but supported, never overwhelmed.

 Curriculum Overview (MEXT Standards)